KevinAst/feature-u/docs/why.md

 1. **Feature Collaboration:**

-   Even though a feature's implementation is encapsolated, it still needs to interact with it's surroundings.
+   Even though a feature's implementation is encapsulated, it still needs to interact with it's surroundings.
 There is a need for collaboration between features.
-This however should be acomplished through a well-defined feature-based public interface.
+This however should be accomplished through a well-defined feature-based public interface.

    **Solution:** {{book.guide.crossCom}}

-1. **Initialization:**
+1. **Feature Initialization:**

    Any given feature should not have to rely on an external startup process to perform the initialization that it needs.
 Rather, the